geocolumbus/geocolumbus.github.io/_posts/2017-10-17-a-billion-poker-hands.md

 Note the use of unicode.
 Always good to tell maven you are using UTF-8 in the POM file.

 Then I wrote a test to see if my enumeration had it right.
-Assuming the deck is in order (and I'm writing a test, so this is the place to assume), then the 28th card should be the three of clubs.
+Assuming the deck is in order (and I'm writing a test, so this is the place to assume), then the 29th card in the deck should be the three of clubs.

 ```
     package com.tallgeorge.playingcards.deck;